-The way to stop diverting and start connecting is to own your experience i.e. to take responsibility for your experience of what is happening for you in the moment.
+The way to stop diverting and start connecting is to own your experience i.e. to take responsibility for your experience of what is happening for you at the moment.

 For example, instead of saying “You make me mad!” you might say, “I feel so angry, I’m mad!”

-This puts ownership of feeling angry in your court…
+This puts the ownership of feeling angry in your court…

 So, when it’s time to talk about yourself, do it by sharing your experience of this moment.